JeffHathford/cursor_win2lin/README.md

 # Notes
+- Right now the script creates copies instead of making symbolic links for icons that share the icon data but differ in name.
+Minor performance overhead for the system.
+- Entries in `mappings.txt` were filled by hand through an eyeball search, mistakes may have been made.
+Feel free to tweak `mappings.txt` to your liking.

 # Project TODO
 - fork win2xcur and integrate with project OR write own cursor conversion code (unlikely lol)